 Shall perform any activities, duties, and responsibilities as designated by the President.

-Shall oversee the activities of the eight standing committees in conjunction with the Programs chair.
+Shall oversee the activities of all the operating zones in conjunction with the respective Zone Leader.

 Chapter Secretary:

 Shall serve all notices required by laws or the By-laws of the North Carolina Agricultural and Technical State University chapter and in case of absence, refusal or inability to act.